-The demasoni cichlid usually resides in Africa.
-It is found in great numbers in Lake Malawi near Pombo Rocks and the Ndumbi reef near the Tanzanian coast.
+The Demasoni Cichlid usually resides in Africa.
+They are found in great numbers in Lake Malawi near Pombo Rocks and the Ndumbi reef near the Tanzanian coast.

 This species is on the IUCN Red List because it is deemed vulnerable.
 Since it is only present in very limited regions, it can be in danger.
 However, it does not face any immediate threats to its existence yet.

-It usually resides in rocks, and its diet consists of algae including Aufwuchs.
+Demasoni Cichlids usually reside in rocks, and its diet consists of algae including Aufwuchs.
 These are algae that are predominantly stringy that is attached to rocks.